Blogger, Google’s free-to-use website hosting service, helps people of all skill-levels make blogs, portfolios, and ecommerce stores.

 Summary

-Remember, a privacy policy outlines how you collect and use personal information from your website visitors.
-Although Blogger doesn’t necessarily require one, many laws around the globe do, and they may apply to your blog.
+Although Blogger doesn’t necessarily require all users to have a privacy policy, many laws around the world do and they may apply to your blog.